 What is the Bachelor of Arts?

-The Bachelor of Arts (MI002) is a four-year, full-time, honours degree (Level 8) offered at our Limerick campus.
-On this flexible and wide-ranging undergraduate programme you can choose from 13 subjects and you will also have opportunities to work, travel and study abroad.
+The Bachelor of Arts is a four-year, full-time, honours degree (Level 8) offered at our Limerick campus.
+Due to the range of subjects to choose from on this flexible and wide-ranging undergraduate programme you really can explore many career options.
+You'll also get to expand your knowledge and skills through opportunities to work, travel and study abroad.

-To discover more about the subject choice on offer, check out our video testimonials to see what current students and graduates have to say about their experience studying on MIC's Bachelor of Arts programme.
+Check out our video testimonials to see what MIC students and graduates have to say about the different subjects on offer.